RoelofSetsFire/data-processing-1/30 Homework/20 HTML/10 Homework.md

+# HTML and CSS

 In this homework, you will begin working with HTML/CSS.
 As always, if you need help, the first place you should check is Piazza because someone else may have already posted about the same problems or questions as you!

 Note: This homework comes with supplementary files which you can download [here](hw5files.zip).

-## Problem 1: HTML/CSS
+## Introduction

 Read Lessons 1--3 from "A Beginner's Guide to HTML & CSS" by Shay Howe: